BirthdayResearch/defichain-wallet/README.md

 <details>
 <summary><b>Production</b></summary>

-Created by Expo Application Service and configured in [`eas.json`](/eas.json) it creates a native build with [`release-publish.yml`](/.github/workflows/release-publish.yml) workflow on type "published".
-Builds can only be trigger by DeFiChain engineers, they are automatically uploaded into native app store for distribution.
+Created by Expo Application Service and configured in [`eas.json`](/eas.json), it creates a native build with [`release-publish.yml`](/.github/workflows/release-publish.yml) workflow on type "published".
+Builds can only be triggered by DeFiChain engineers, they are automatically uploaded into native app store for distribution.

-Production environment is no debug and **MainNet** is the only network available.
+In the production environment, only **MainNet** is available, and debugging is not enabled.

 </details>